tauanlongaretti/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-The difference between a function and a method is that though a method is also a function, it may be found inside a an object as a value for example.
+The difference between a function and a method is that though a method is also a function, it may be found inside an object as a value for example.

 3. What is closure?

-Closure gives you access to outer scopes when trying to access variables for example.
+Closure gives you access to outer scopes, for example: having access to variables that are present in a parent function.

 4. Describe the four rules of the 'this' keyword.